girst/sendHID-mirror-of-git.gir.st/README.md

 # hardpass
-A hardware password manager, built around a Paspberry Pi Zero and [`pass`, the UNIX password manager](https://passwordstore.org).
+A hardware password manager, built around a Raspberry Pi Zero and [`pass`, the UNIX password manager](https://passwordstore.org).

 This project is now maintained at [this repository](https://github.com/girst/hardpass-passwordmanager).